freznicek/drawing-diagrams-crashcourse/README.md

 ### Why to draw?

  * A picture is worth a thousand words

- * Quicker explanation of a problem
+ * Quicker understanding of a problem (by the audience)
  * Language neutral form

 ### What to draw?